Ingredients to Avoid at Home | Everlasting Organics

 Nonylphenol Ethoxylates (NPEs) Hormone Disruptor

-Surfactants used in cleaning products that break down into nonylphenol — a persistent environmental pollutant that mimics estrogen and is toxic to aquatic life.
-Banned in the European Union but still used in some U.S. household and industrial cleaners.
+Surfactants used in cleaning products that break down into nonylphenol — a persistent environmental pollutant that mimics estrogen and is highly toxic to aquatic life.
+Banned in cleaning products across the European Union and restricted in Canada, but still used in some U.S. household and industrial cleaners.
+The EU ban was implemented in 2005 after nonylphenol was found accumulating in fish tissue and disrupting the reproductive systems of aquatic organisms.
+Despite over two decades of evidence, no equivalent federal ban exists in the U.S.

 May Appear As